Doradztwo-zawodowe/Doradztwo-zawodowe.github.io/README.md

 # Doradztwo-zawodowe.github.io

-This is a web page project.
-Page is about schools.
+This is a website design.
+The website is about secondary schools and the eighth grade exam.

 # Version 1.0 #